Spotting

 The length of Lagoon Drive southward of Aolele Street is a No Parking Zone, and none of the side streets, except Kalewa Street have public street parking.
 The section before the General Aviation parking lot has about a dozen street parking stalls.

 The top floor of the Inter-Island Terminal’s parking structure offer great views of the ‘Ewa end of the main terminal (Terminals C, D, and E).
-While the 6th level offers a view of the Inter-Island Terminal (Terminal A) gates.
+While the 6th level offers a view of the Inter-Island Terminal (Terminals A and B) gates.
 The top floors of the newer International Terminal Parking structure does offer some view of the main ramp area, mostly of the Center and ʻEwa Concourses.
 However, loitering is not advised.

 HNL is served by Hawaiian Airlines, Aloha Air Cargo, Mokulele Airlines, Southern Airways Express, Kamaka Air, Trans Air, Alaska Airlines, American Airlines, Delta Air Lines, Southwest Airlines, United Airlines, UPS, FedEx, Asia Pacific Airlines, Kalitta Air, Atlas Air (for QantasFreight), Air Canada, WestJet Airlines, All Nippon Airways, Japan Airlines, ZipAir Tokyo, Korean Air, Asiana Airlines, Qantas Airways, JetStar Airlines, Air New Zealand, Fiji Airways, Philippine Airlines, and Singapore Airlines (for DHL).
-Amazon Prime Air flights are operated by Atlas Air and Air Transport International.
-There are also charter flights operated by Air Transport International, Atlas Air, Omni Air International, and Sun Country Airlines.
+Amazon Prime Air flights are operated by Hawaiian Airlines and Air Transport International.
+There are also charter flights operated by Air Transport International, Atlas Air, Omni Air International, National Airlines, Western Global Airlines, and Sun Country Airlines.

 Since the covid pandemic, China Airlines suspended its TPE-HNL service, and has yet to restart it.